PariWar: Production

 In September 2019, Hotstar commissioned the project from Arre Studios attaching Sagar Ballary to direct the project and with multiple actors joining the cast.

 Episodes

 Release

-The series premiered on Disney+ Hotstar on September 23, 2020.
+The series premiered on Disney+ Hotstar, now called JioHotstar on September 23, 2020.
 The series is available for free for all the subscribers and non subscribers as well.

 Reception

 SpotboyE wrote This Rib Tickling Web Series Is A Must-Watch giving 4/5 stars.
 LetsOTT wrote that Decent family drama lit up by the cast.